itay-moav/rahl_commander/example_assets/schema/README.md

 Directory structure and file names:
 Each database will have a directory in the assets folder, under the schema folder.
 If there are no rules for the DB, no need to create that folder.
-The system will itterate on a folder and it's contents, So u can either separate each table rules to a separate file, in which case, the file name must be tablename.tblchkr
+The system will itterate on a folder and it's contents, So u can either separate each table rules to a separate file, in which case, the file name must be tablename.rchk (Rahl Check Format)
-Or one file for the entire DB, in which case, the file has to be named main.chkr
+Or one file for the entire DB, in which case, the file has to be named rahl_main.rchk
 You can have subfolders for easier organization of rule files, you can have more than one file per table, you can have several main.chkr files (obviously, not under the same folder).
 You can have both main.chkr + tablename.tblchkr files
 Any combination of the above